FaithKinya/FaithKinya/README.md

 - Sharpening my Python and R programming skills while exploring their libraries.
 - Exploring data analysis techniques to sharpen my skills.
 - Diving deeper into machine learning concepts, including Exploratory Data Analysis (EDA), data transformation, and ML algorithms
-- Exploring real-world applications of ML by working on projects.
+- Exploring real-world applications of Data Science by working on projects.

 # What I’m Interested In:
 - Machine Learning models and how they solve real-world problems.
 - Data visualization using libraries like Matplotlib and Seaborn.
-- Understanding the broader scope of Artificial Intelligence.
+- Understanding the broader scope of Data Science and Artificial Intelligence.

 # What I’ve Learned So Far:
-- Python libraries like Pandas, NumPy, and Scikit-learn.
+- Python libraries like Pandas, NumPy, and Scikit-learn and others.
 - Data cleaning, preprocessing, and transformation techniques.
 - Basics of R for statistical analysis.

 # What I’m Looking For:
-- Beginner-friendly projects to collaborate on.
+- Projects to collaborate on.
 - Learning opportunities to deepen my understanding of Data Science, ML and AI.

 # Let’s Connect: